johndwells/Minimee/README.md

 * Compatible with server-side compression & caching

-# Behaviour Changes in 2.x
+# Significant Changes in 2.x

 ### Configuration
 Configuring via Global Variables is no longer supported, and __configuring via EE's $config variable has changed__; consult the Upgrade notes for more.

 ### Debug
 The `debug="yes"` setting has been removed.
-Now, simply turn on EE's "Template Debugging", visit your front end and search the page for "Minimee [" - all Notice, Warning and Error messages will be reported.
+Instead, simply turn on EE's "Template Debugging", visit your front end and search the debugging content for messages to appear as:

+* __Minimee [INFO]:__ Debugging messages at important stages in Minimee's processing
+* __Minimee [DEBUG]:__ Indicates a potential issue to resolve
+* __Minimee [ERROR]:__ Something has gone wrong, and Minimee has failed

 ### combine="no" and minify="no"
 With Minimee 1.x if you were to set both `combine="no"` and `minify="no"`, Minimee would disable itself and not run at all.
-Now, Minimee will still create cached files of what assets it parses, yet they will simply not be combined into a single file, and/or not be minified.
+Now, Minimee will continue to run, and still create cached files of what assets it parses (they will simply not be combined into a single file, and/or not be minified).

 ### Cachebusting
 A new "Cachebust" setting allows you to manually trigger Minimee to create new cache files.
-For most setups this is unneccessary, however edge cases will find this useful - such as when [Minimee+LESS](https://github.com/johndwells/Minimee-LESS) needs to be re-run due to a modified `@import` file which Minimee is unable to detect.
+For most setups this is unneccessary, however edge cases will find this useful - such as when [Minimee+LESS](https://github.com/johndwells/Minimee-LESS) needs to be re-run due to a modified `@import` file,  which Minimee is unable to detect.

 # Upgrading from 1.x

 ### Filename Case Sensitivity

-There is a file who's name has **_changed case_**, which may go unrecognised with versioning systems such as SVN/Git; this will cause EE to throw big nasty errors if 1.x is overwritten with 2.x and this case change is not maintained.
+There is a file who's name has **_changed case_**, which may go unrecognised with versioning systems such as SVN/Git; while a check is in place to account for this, it is recommended that you double-check the filename's casing has been properly maintained.
 The file is:

 /system/expressionengine/third_party/minimee/libraries/**JSM**in.php